Arundel

 Population growth drivers in Arundel are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Arundel's population, as of November 2025, is approximately 11,940.
-This figure represents a growth of 769 people from the 2021 Census total of 11,171, marking an increase of 6.9%.
-The change was inferred from ABS's estimated resident population of 11,919 in June 2024 and additional 76 validated new addresses since the Census date.
-This results in a population density ratio of 1,225 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Arundel's growth rate exceeded that of its SA3 area (6.5%), positioning it as a growth leader in the region.
+Arundel's population, as of February 2026, is approximately 11,943 people.
+This figure represents an increase of 772 individuals since the 2021 Census, which reported a population of 11,171 people.
+The growth was inferred from the estimated resident population of 11,919 in June 2024 and an additional 76 validated new addresses since the Census date.
+This results in a population density ratio of 1,226 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Arundel's growth rate of 6.9% since the 2021 census exceeds that of the SA3 area at 6.5%, positioning it as a growth leader in the region.
 Overseas migration contributed approximately 79.8% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilized.
-Considering projected demographic shifts, Arundel is expected to increase by just below the median of regional areas across the nation.
-Based on the latest annual ERP population numbers, the area is projected to increase by 1,652 persons to reach a total of approximately 13,592 by 2041, reflecting an overall increase of 13.7% over the 17-year period.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Considering projected demographic shifts, Arundel is expected to experience a population increase just below the median of regional areas across the nation by 2041.
+Based on the latest annual ERP population numbers, the area is projected to increase by 1,652 persons over these 17 years, reflecting an overall increase of 13.6%.

 Frequently Asked Questions - Population